rretkute/ML_gene_expression/README.md

 # ML_gene_expression
-Mathematica notebook to compare methods of machine learning for ribosom density on mRNA prediction
+Mathematica notebook to compare methods of machine learning for ribosom density on mRNA prediction (without redundant nucleotide features).

 The outcome of "Growth and division in mathematics and medicine: A collaborative incubator" workshop https://www.homepages.ucl.ac.uk/~ucakwat/gd.html